Student-centric advice and objective recommendations

 Our reviews and recommendations are based on extensive research, testing, and feedback.
 We may receive commission from links on our website, but that doesn’t affect our editors’ opinions.
 Our marketing partners don’t review, approve or endorse our editorial content.
 It’s accurate to the best of our knowledge when posted.
 You can find a complete list of our partners here.

-How to Respond to the 2023/2024 Lehigh University Supplemental Essay Prompts
+How to Ace the 2024-2025 Lehigh University Supplemental Essays

 Cait Williams is a Content Writer at Scholarships360.
 Cait recently graduated from Ohio University with a degree in Journalism and Strategic Communications.
 During her time at OU, was active in the outdoor recreation community.